FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 Some were multiple, simultaneous blast which raises that figure up even more if counting each individual detonation.

-Each test had its role in advancing our understanding, abilities, knowledge, and/or capabilities, in blast and atomic technology.
+Each test had its role in advancing our understanding in blast and atomic science.
+They increased our ability, knowledge, and/or capabilities in numerous atomic applications too.

-As you'll learn at the Atomic Testing Museum, the Nevada Test Site wasn't just home to nuclear blast testing.
-It was home to all kinds of nuclear science.
+As you'll learn at the Atomic Testing Museum, the Nevada Test Site was home to all kinds of nuclear science.
 One example is BREN, short for Bare Reactor Experiment-Nevada.

-BREN was a tower taller than the Empire State Building and it was erected in 1962 at Yucca Flats for the purpose of better understanding the effects of radiation on the city of Hiroshima and it’s survivors.
+BREN, a tower erected in 1962 at Yucca Flats was taller than the Empire State Building.
+Its purpose was to better understand the effects of radiation on the city of Hiroshima and it’s survivors.

-It became the model for gauging the effect of various levels of radiation exposure by hoisting an unshielded reactor to different heights up and down along a steel mast and measuring the amount of radiation that reached a mock village on the ground.
+It became the model for gauging the effect of various levels of radiation exposure.
+This was done by hoisting an unshielded reactor to different heights up and down along a steel mast.
+The amount of radiation that reached a mock village on the ground was then measured and studied.

-Another example of something I never knew until seeing it at The Atomic Testing Museum was the farm project.
+Another example of something I never knew until I saw it at The Atomic Testing Museum was the farm project.

 The EPA maintained an experimental 36 acre farm for 15 years to study the effect of radioactive fallout on the human food chain.
 This included uptake studies on farm raised crops, soil, beef, milk and other foodstuffs from various farm animals.